NVIDIA/TensorRT/plugin/modulatedDeformConvPlugin/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 ## Changelog

-Jan 2023:
+- April 2025: Added version 2 of the plugin that uses the IPluginV3 interface.
+The version 1 (using IPluginV2DynamicExt interface) is now deprecated.
+The version 2 mirrors version 1 in IO and attributes.
-This is the first release of this `README.md` file.
+- Jan 2023: Initial release of IPluginV2DynamicExt implementation.

 ## Known issues